 Such a wide range of ingredients requires a diverse supply chain.
 We buy fruit and vegetables from around 500 suppliers, who in turn buy from around 50,000 growers and farmers.

 Supplier partnerships bear fruit ... & vegetables

 As our expert buyers seek the best quality ingredients worldwide, the scale and diversity of our supply chain is a great opportunity to make a positive environmental and social impact.
 But since international certification standards for fruit and vegetables do not currently exist, working in partnership with others is critical if we are to source these ingredients sustainably.

-We work closely with our farmers and suppliers to help them meet our Sustainable Agriculture Code (SAC) standard, and we support many wider partnership initiatives to drive improvement in the sector.
+We work closely with our farmers and suppliers to help them meet the Unilever Sustainable Agriculture Code (SAC) standard, and we support many wider partnership initiatives to drive improvement in the sector.
 For example, as a result of working with Radboud University, we’ve taken a big step forward in our understanding of the greenhouse gas emissions from tomato growing.

 We've seen significant improvements in the sustainability of many of our most important ingredients – and we've welcomed the growth of our suppliers' own sustainability agendas where they meet our standards, because we believe that supplier-led change is the best and most efficient way to achieve sustainability across the industry.

 To find out more about the Unilever Sustainable Agriculture Code, see Our sustainable agriculture programme.